-The SamSung Galaxy S7 (and the S7 Edge) were introduced at Samsung's Unpacked 2016 event on February 21 in Barcelona.
-It's always interesting to upgrade to a new mobile devices, and even more so if you are moving to the new platform or manufacturer.
-Today, in our series of Android screenshots, we will cover the methods Samsung uses for taking the screenshots on Samsung Galaxy S7 or S7 Edge.
+The Samsung Galaxy S7 (and the S7 Edge) were introduced at Samsung’s Unpacked 2016 event on February 21 in Barcelona.
+It’s always interesting to upgrade to new mobile devices, and even more so if you are moving to the new platform or manufacturer.
+Today, we will cover the methods Samsung uses for taking the screenshots on Samsung Galaxy S7 or S7 Edge.

 There are three ways to take a screenshot that including: